Skip to content

 The pattern: AI lowers the barrier, taste remains the moat

 But accessible production does not mean everyone will use them.
 Most teams will continue to reach for the default Figma workflow because it is comfortable.
-The companies that stand out will be the ones willing to step slightly outside that comfort zone.
+The companies that stand out will be the ones willing to try something different.

 The real moat is not the tool.
 It is the taste to know which technique fits your brand, and the willingness to invest the extra effort.
 That combination — good taste plus slightly unconventional process — is what creates design that your competitors cannot easily replicate.